silverstripe/developer-docs/en/02_Developer_Guides/09_Security/04_Sudo_Mode.md

 information and log in screen, which will validate, activate sudo mode, and re-render the wrapped component afterwards on success.

-[notice]
+> [!WARNING]
-The `WithSudoMode` HOC is exposed via [Webpack's expose-loader plugin](https://webpack.js.org/loaders/expose-loader/).
+> The `WithSudoMode` HOC is exposed via [Webpack's expose-loader plugin](https://webpack.js.org/loaders/expose-loader/).
 You will need to add it as a [webpack external](https://webpack.js.org/configuration/externals/) to use it.
 The recommended way to do this is via the [@silverstripe/webpack-config npm package](https://www.npmjs.com/package/@silverstripe/webpack-config) which handles all the external configuration for you.
-[/notice]

 You can get the injector to apply the HOC to your component automatically using [injector transformations](/developer_guides/customising_the_admin_interface/reactjs_redux_and_graphql/#transforming-services-using-middleware):